BrunoBiluca/biluca-knowledge/Cloud/Databricks/Certificação - Databricks Certified Data Engineer Professional/Questões.md

 > Which of the following explains the cause of this failure?

 Usuário não podem ser dono de um Databricks Job.
 O dono deve ser um indivíduo.

 ---

+> [!info] Pergunta
+> Which of the following is **Not** part of the Ganglia UI ?

+O Ganglia UI apresenta todos os recursos computacionais do cluster, porém não tem informações específicas de eventos que estão ocorrendo no cluster.

+---
 ### CDC e CDF